 Air Canada reports a wider loss as COVID-19 restrictions hit traffic

-May 7 (Reuters) - Air Canada AC.TO on Friday reported its fifth straight quarterly loss despite securing a C$5.9 billion ($4.84 billion)government aid package, as rising coronavirus infections in parts of the world and travel restrictions limited traffic.
+May 7 (Reuters) - Air Canada AC.TO on Friday reported its fifth straight quarterly loss, as rising coronavirus infections in parts of the world and travel restrictions limited traffic.

-The Montreal-based airline has been focusing on cargo and domestic flights, as strict Canadian restrictions forced it to slash capacity for international travel and cut costs while a third wave of COVID-19 infections in the country ravages demand.

-Canada is facing a slower recovery in air travel compared to the United States, where an accelerated COVID-19 vaccine rollout and falling numbers of cases and deaths have driven a surge in demand for summer flights.

 ($1 = 1.2184 Canadian dollars)